-- Adoption requires an account that: - Is local on the target device - Has ssh privileges - · Can elevate to root-level privileges to complete the installation - Is registered in the secure Password Store on the appropriate inventory beacon before the adoption process is run (and the additional details for elevation of account privileges with your preferred tool, such as sudo or priv, are also registered there). - Operation (after the FlexNet inventory agent is correctly installed) requires an account on the target device that: - Must be root otherwise local Oracle inventory collection is disabled - May impersonate other trusted accounts with lower privilege levels as discussed in detail in the Common: Child Processes on UNIX-Like Platforms topic in the Gathering FlexNet Inventory PDF, along with coverage of the following preferences in the config.ini file that affect the choice of account to impersonate: - If OracleInventoryAsSysdba=True (or omitted), and OracleInventoryUser is configured, the nominated account is impersonated, with the database connection made as sysdba. - If OracleInventoryAsSysdba=True (or omitted), and OracleInventoryUser is not configured, the account running the database instance is impersonated, with the database connection made as sysdba. - If OracleInventoryAsSysdba=False, and OracleInventoryUser is configured, the nominated account is impersonated, with the database connection made as that same account (which obviously must be configured as an Oracle user with adequate read-only privileges as detailed in Appendix C: Oracle Tables and Views for Oracle Inventory Collection).
+- · Adoption requires an account that: - Is local on the target device - Has ssh privileges - Can elevate to root-level privileges to complete the installation - Is registered in the secure Password Manager on the appropriate inventory beacon before the adoption process is run (and the additional details for elevation of account privileges with your preferred tool, such as sudo or priv, are also registered there). - Operation (after the FlexNet inventory agent is correctly installed) requires an account on the target device that: - Must be root otherwise local Oracle inventory collection is disabled - May impersonate other trusted accounts with lower privilege levels as discussed in detail in the Common: Child Processes on UNIX-Like Platforms topic in the Gathering FlexNet Inventory PDF, along with coverage of the following preferences in the config.ini file that affect the choice of account to impersonate:

-• If OracleInventoryAsSysdba=False, and OracleInventoryUser is not configured, Oracle inventory collection does not proceed.
+- If OracleInventoryAsSysdba=True (or omitted), and OracleInventoryUser is configured, the nominated account is impersonated, with the database connection made as sysdba. - If OracleInventoryAsSysdba=True (or omitted), and OracleInventoryUser is not configured, the account running the database instance is impersonated, with the database connection made as sysdba. - If OracleInventoryAsSysdba=False, and OracleInventoryUser is configured, the nominated account is impersonated, with the database connection made as that same account (which obviously must be configured as an Oracle user with adequate read-only privileges as detailed in Appendix C: Oracle Tables and Views for Oracle Inventory Collection). - If OracleInventoryAsSysdba=False, and OracleInventoryUser is not configured, Oracle inventory collection does not proceed. - Note: On a UNIX-like platform, the tracker attempts to use setuid to impersonate the appropriate account to gather Oracle inventory.
+If you are using eTrust Access Control on this server, by default it does not permit this impersonation, and inventory gathering fails.
+The fix is to change the configuration of eTrust to include ndtrack in the LOGINAPPL class.
+For more information, see the eTrust Access Control Administation Guide (https://supportcontent.ca.com/cadocs/0/q007711e.pdf).